Hyperrealism Painting Gloucester Road by Denis Peterson

 So, is it fair to call you the father or the pioneer of hyperrealism?

-After coining the term hyperrealism, I began to openly espouse its distinctive differences with photorealism in various writings, talks, discussions with gallerists, other painters, etc. Correspondingly, new streams of thought were created, as they should in any new school of art.
+When I coined the term hyperrealism for my new work, I openly espoused its distinctive differences with photorealism in various writings, talks, discussions at universities, galleries and with other photorealist painters.
+Correspondingly, new streams of thought were created, as they should in any new school of art.
 All changes are good, and a lot of artists were really taking off with it.
 Pioneering new schools of art is a short-lived honor.
 If it is done right, other artists will immediately adapt to the genre (and have worldwide).

 Would you say then that photorealism and hyperrealism are distinctly different or one and the same?